noah-severyn/csDBPF/README.md

 WIP: Dec 2021 - ?

+The goal of csDBPF is to provide full functionality for reading, modifying, writing DBPF files with the aim of making batch modifications easy.
+It is currently being designed to be used as a base for a new generation of SC4 modding tools.

 # Explanation of this Library
 At a high level, a [DBPFFile](csDBPF/csDBPF/DBPFFile.cs) ("file") is the container for SC4 DBPF data.
 The main components of the file include the Header, ListOfTGIs, and ListOfEntries.
 Each file is broken into one or more [DBPFEntry](csDBPF/csDBPF/DBPFEntry.cs) ("entries" or "subfiles").
 For further information on these, refer to the list of entries contained in that link or at SC4DWiki [Filetypes](https://www.wiki.sc4devotion.com/index.php?title=List_of_File_Formats).